chevereto/v3-docs/setup/container/container-registry.md

 * GitHub account

-At this time our automated workflows only works with [GitHub](https://github.com) so you will require a GitHub account for the easiest and free way to build the container image.
-You can actually build the image anywhere, but with GitHub we have configured a dead easy implementation.
+At this time our automated workflows only works with [GitHub](https://github.com) so you will require a GitHub account for the easiest and hassle-free way to build the container image.

 * Container registry ([OCI](https://opencontainers.org/))

 The container registry is where the container image will be available for your disposal.
-From there you can spawn all the systems you may need.
-Container registry credentials will be required to push the build image.
+From there you can spawn all the systems (containers) you may need.

 ## Step-by-step guide